 As you build your portfolio, take opportunities along the way to assess what you have learned, to think about how you learn, and to articulate how your experiences will prepare you to achieve your goals.
 Share your knowledge with others.

-This year, the UCF Office of the Quality Enhancement Plan (QEP) recognized 25 faculty and staff projects focused on helping undergraduate students prepare for success after college.
-Proposals were (Read More)
+This year, the UCF Office of the Quality Enhancement Plan (QEP) continued the Faculty Awards Program, supporting 25 exciting faculty and staff projects focused on helping undergraduate students prepare (Read More)